ff14wed/deucalion/README.md

 ## Usage

-This hook runs as part of a server which exposes a very basic [Named Pipe](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes) protocol for reading and writing packets.
+On initialization, Deucalion exposes a
+[Named Pipe](https://docs.microsoft.com/en-us/windows/win32/ipc/named-pipes)
+server that follows a length-delimited protocol for capturing packets or for subscriber requests.

 1. Inject `deucalion.dll` into `ffxiv_dx11.exe` with any method you choose.
 If built in debug mode, a console window will appear after attaching.
-1. Initiate a Named pipe session with the hook by connecting to `\\.\pipe\deucalion-{FFXIV PID}`.
+1. Initiate a Named pipe session with Deucalion by connecting to `\\.\pipe\deucalion-{FFXIV PID}`.
 For example, if the PID of a running FFXIV process is 9000, then the name of the pipe is `\\.\pipe\deucalion-9000`.
-  1. Send a `Recv`-OP Payload request to the hook server with the function signature for `RecvZonePacket` in the DATA field.
-If signature is accepted, then the server will reply with an `OK` response.
-Please see [Client-to-Server Protocol](#client-to-server-protocol) for more info.
+  1. Send a `Recv`-OP Payload request to Deucalion with the function signature for `RecvZonePacket` in the DATA field.
+If signature is accepted, then Deucalion will reply with an `OK` response.
+Please see [Subscriber Protocol](#subscriber-protocol) for more info.
-1. The hook will begin logging all calls to the FFXIV packet handler through the pipe.
+1. Deucalion will begin logging all calls to the FFXIV packet handler through the pipe.

 ## Payload Format